SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

 - Most notably, VLANs for SDN don't scale well.
 First we have a theoretical limit of 4096 VLANs on each network switch.
 More realistic limit would be about 100 OpenStack tenants.
 - The approach is also very fragile.
 A single VM can brake the whole network, thus exposing a huge blast radius.
 Also, network switches are notorious for being able to persist VLAN configuration.
 If a switch goes down, its configuration must be replayed after boot-up which is a process leading to significant downtimes.
 - Another drawback, which we see here is the involvement of the physical network which is needed to support the SDN.
-For each new user network in Openstack, new VLANs must be created and attached to.
+For each new user network in OpenStack, new VLANs must be created and attached to.
 Even in pre-provisioned scenario, the VLANs must still exist in the underlay, which eventually becomes a bottleneck.

 ## Network-centric SDN